Skip to content

 Why not delegate—with presence and authority?

 Strong leaders don’t “dump” their work on people.
 They delegate in a way that makes their team feel that they are being presented with an opportunity to add value.
 This approach involves giving your full attention while describing the project so that the person taking it on feels recognized and motivated.
-It also requires good relationship-building skills and the ability to communicate your decisions in an effective and authentic way.
-All of these elements are contained in our PRES model for Leadership Presence.
+It also requires good relationship-building skills and the ability to communicate your decisions effectively and authentically.

 Delegating with presence and authority